Editing in progress! This article will be supplemented with more detailed content/images/videos soon...

 The screw cavity was not yet pre counter sunk and had to be machined after the rubber was vulcanized.

-seen in the image to the left (or top, for mobile), was the first series batch manufactured with the newly developed Prototype-#26 compound.
+Seen in the image to the left (or top, for mobile), was the first series batch manufactured with the newly developed Prototype-#26 compound vulcanized to stainless steel carrier plates..

-This rubber compound was perfect in terms of performance, but the Type-2 plates had need for improvement in the screw cavities and most important of all, needed the steel carrier plate replaced by aluminum.
+This rubber compound was perfect in terms of performance, but the rubber coating had need for improvement in the screw cavities and most important of all, needed the steel carrier plate replaced by aluminum.

 Notice the un-chamfered screw cavities.
 These were prone to increased wear.